Types of Maritime Cargo

 • Containerized.
 The growth of container shipping required creating a new general cargo category where the cargo is being carried in container load units.

-Bulk cargo can be divided into two categories:
+Bulk cargo, which can be weighted, can be divided into two categories:

 • Liquid bulk.
 The majority of the liquid bulk carried is petroleum LNG (Liquefied Natural Gas), representing an emerging segment.
 Liquid bulk ships are commonly referred to as tankers.